Skip to content

 What People Often Forget to Include

 It can help to think beyond the obvious costs.
 Many people remember childcare but overlook the smaller things that quietly add up.
 A second car, lunches bought near the office, the Friday takeaway because nobody had energy to cook.
-These work-related extras are worth considering when running the numbers.
+These work-related extras are worth noting when running the numbers.
 Benefits lost when one parent earns above a certain threshold are another thing many families only discover after the fact.

 Every Family's Situation Looks Different